 Debbie is a spiritual director and retreat leader.
 She graduated from San Francisco Theological Seminary in the Art of Spiritual Direction is now on staff at the Interfaith Counseling Center on the San Francisco Theological Seminary campus where she practices spiritual direction and facilitates a women’s meditation group.
 She gives seven-day guided image and music retreats through the Personal Growth Project directed by Joan King.

-Jane is Parish Partnerships Director for Catholic Charities CYO.
+Jane is Director of Strategic and Community Partnerships at Catholic Charities.
 She is a commissioned presenter of Centering Prayer by Contemplative Outreach, Ltd. and has offered introductory workshops and written about contemplative prayer and its positive effects on a person's health and spiritual life.
-She is interested in the intersection of contemplative practices and social justice as they contribute to inner unity and outer social harmony.
-Jane received her Doctor of Ministry in Faith and Health from Pacific School of Religion at the Graduate Theological Union in Berkeley.
+She is interested in the intersection of contemplative practices and social justice as they contribute to inner peace and outer social harmony.
+Jane received her Doctor of Ministry from Pacific School of Religion in Berkeley and her Master of Divinity from Princeton Theological Seminary.

 Richard is a psychotherapist in private practice who has had a lifelong interest for the integration of spirituality and the psychological healing process.
 His experience includes leadership for church liturgy, retreats, contemplative prayer and meditation groups and a daily practice of Centering prayer.
-Recently, he has become an oblate with the Camaldolese Benedictine monks at the New Camaldoli Hermitage in Big Sur, California.
+For many years he has been an oblate with the Camaldolese Benedictine monks at the New Camaldoli Hermitage in Big Sur, California.
 He is also an associate at the Interfaith Counseling Center in San Anselmo, CA.